 Sometimes the research can be more exciting than the actual dig itself.

-On the flipside, I have researched land and found the location of old footpaths which no longer exist and been able to focus my hunt around certain areas making the day much more productive and increasing my find rates.
+On the flip side, I have researched land and found the location of old footpaths that no longer exist and been able to focus my hunt around certain areas making the day much more productive and increasing my find rates.